Discord's permission system

 - Apply all allows for the specific guild member if they exist.

 All additional roles allow overwrites are applied after all additional roles denies!
-If any of a member's roles has an overwrite to explicitly allow a permission, the member will be able to execute the associated actions in this channel regardless of role hierarchy.
+If any of a member's roles have an overwrite to allow a permission explicitly, the member can execute the associated actions in this channel regardless of the role hierarchy.

 Placing an overwrite to allow

-SEND_MESSAGES on a role will result in members with this role to not be mutable via role assignment in this channel.
+SEND_MESSAGES on a role will result in members with this role not being mutable via role assignment in this channel.

-If the guild owner enables the servers two-factor authentication option, everyone executing a certain subset of actions will need to have 2FA enabled on their account.
+If the guild owner enables the server's two-factor authentication option, everyone executing a specific subset of actions will need to have 2FA enabled on their account.
 As bots do not have 2FA themselves, you, as the application owner, will need to enable it on your account for your bot to work on those servers.
-Check out Discords help article if you need assistance with this.
+Check out Discord's help articleopen in new window if you need assistance with this.

 The permissions assigned to these actions are called "elevated permissions" and are: